woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway (Part 2).md

 end
 ```

-The exit signal propagates to the other components through their supervisors terminating and they will also invoke their `terminate` callback if they trap exits such as disconnecting from the data source.
+The exit signal propagates to the other components through their supervisors terminating and they will also invoke their `terminate` callback if they trap exits such as producers disconnecting from the data source.

-The `Terminator` process is responsible for ensuring that all events still within the pipeline is processed before terminating the pipeline entirely.
+The `Terminator` process is responsible for ensuring that all events still within the pipeline are processed before terminating the pipeline entirely.

 It does so in three phases:

 1. Notify that the processors do not resubscribe to producers through a state flag
-2. Drain the producers of any events remaining
+2. Drain the producers of any events remaining by emitting the events through the pipeline
 3. Wait for the batch processors (which will be the very last component in the pipeline) to terminate before terminating the supervisor

 ```elixir